brendanmetzger/ledger/README.md

 - [ ] Implement basic usage/analytics tracking
 - [ ] Add a readme for all interactive tidbits
 - [ ] Parse readme.md files for interactives themselves.
+- [ ] **Make a scroll-spy that checks boxes as you continue down outline.
+Show user analytics as well.
+Track velocity so

+** What about an ajax callback that returns an intention.
+Like, if true, check this box.
+I suppose this is a promise maybe?
+That means investigate promises.